 $1.6 million recovery for fall in parking lot

-Recently, James Mescall negotiated a $1.6 million settlement for our client’s fall in an icy parking lot.
+James Mescall negotiated a $1.6 million settlement for our client’s claim from a fall in an icy parking lot.
 Our client was injured when she slipped and fell on ice in her company’s parking lot after leaving work for the day.
 There were no witnesses, but she promptly reported the incident to security personnel and went to the emergency room the next morning complaining of back pain.

 Through investigation, Mescall & Acosta obtained statements from two of her co-workers confirming that ice and snow removal at the time of the accident was poor, and a claim was brought against the commercial property owner and its snow removal contractor.
 Analysis of weather records indicated that a significant snow storm had occurred a few days prior to the fall.
 Records obtained in discovery from the snow removal contractor indicated it had not spread an adequate amount of salt on the driveways and parking lots of the complex in advance, during and after the snow storm.

 An analysis by a professional engineer hired by Mescall & Acosta revealed that the snow removal procedures at the premises fell well short of the appropriate standard of care in the industry.
 The absence of sufficient de-icers on and prior to the incident date allowed both the new and previously-melted precipitation to accumulate and re-freeze on the parking lot.